 The real reason that this got media attention was that Elon Musk and Facebook’s CEO had recently been in the news with strongly opposing views on whether AI was a threat to humanity.
 As such, it would have made an ironic story if Facebook’s own AI had gone out of control.

-2017: Sophia robot granted citizenship
+2017: Sophia the robot was granted citizenship

 The sky falls every day